Expert Evidence Webinar

 Join us for this unique exploration of the neurobiology of play and resilience.
 We will focus on the practical application of play as a tool to build resilience at different life stages and in different situations or family environments.

-Recording available to purchase until end of January 2024 and available to view until end of March 2024
+Recording available to purchase and view until end of November 2024

 Recording £60